+DUBUQUE REGIONAL BICYCLE AND PEDESTRIAN PLAN

+Plan Overview

-DUBUQUE REGIONAL BICYCLE AND PEDESTRIAN PLAN Plan Overview Existing and Future Bicycle and Pedestrian Facilities Map • The East Central Intergovernmental Association (ECIA) is working to develop a Bike and Pedestrian plan for the Dubuque Region. .
-The plan will help the region and its communities improve their trails, onroad bicycle routes, sidewalks, and pedestrian crossings. .
-The plan will map out a general strategy for future bicycle and pedestrian network development and identify specific projects that can be constructed to expand and enhance the existing network.
-Plan Objectives · Expand existing bicycle and pedestrian infrastructure to connect destinations throughout the region. · Provide more on-road bicycle facilities including bicycle lanes and paved · Provide more multi-use trails. · Identify and prioritize future infrastructure projects. · Improve safety and reduce the number of people injured in pedestrian and bicycle crashes.
-Map The map on the right includes the area's existing and planned bicycle and pedestrian facilities.
+- The East Central Intergovernmental Association (ECIA) is working to develop a Bike and Pedestrian plan for the Dubuque Region. - The plan will help the region and its communities improve their trails, onroad bicycle routes, sidewalks, and pedestrian crossings. - The plan will map out a general strategy for future bicycle and pedestrian network development and identify specific projects that can be constructed to expand and enhance the existing network.

+Plan Objectives

+- Expand existing bicycle and pedestrian infrastructure to connect destinations throughout the region. - Provide more on-road bicycle facilities including bicycle lanes and paved shoulders. - · Provide more multi-use trails. - · Identify and prioritize future infrastructure projects. - Improve safety and reduce the number of people injured in pedestrian and bicycle crashes.

+Map

+The map on the right includes the area's existing and planned bicycle and pedestrian facilities.
 An interactive version of the map is available on the project website.
 The site can be accessed by following the link or scanning the QR Code below.

 The planing area includes all of Dubuque County and the Dubuque metropolitan planning area.
-The area includes all cities in Dubuque County, Iowa, the City of East Dubuque, Illinois, and the communities of Sandy Hook and Kieler in Wisconsin.
-Survey The public are invited to share their opinions on the Dubuque regional bicycle and pedestrian network by participating in a short survey.
+The area includes all cities in Dubuque County, lowa, the City of East Dubuque, Illinois, and the communities of Sandy Hook and Kieler in Wisconsin.

+Survey

+The public are invited to share their opinions on the Dubuque regional bicycle and pedestrian network by participating in a short survey.

 We need your input to create a plan that accurately reflects the needs of the region.
-The input collected will help identify the bicycle and pedestrian Legend transportation issues that are important to residents and community Parks City Boundaries partners.
-Public input will help determine how those issues should be Bike and Ped Facilities Future Existing addressed in the regional plan.
-Bike Lane or Paved Shoulder Bike & Ped Bridge/Overpass More Information Scan Me Complete Streets Hiking Trail For the interactive map, survey, and additional information on Mountain Bike Trail the plan, scan the QR code or use the link below to our website.
-Multi-Use Trail Pedestrian Walkway Sharrow Signed On-Road Route Dan Fox - dfox@ecia.org || 563.556.4166 Crossing Improvement
+The input collected will help identify the bicycle and pedestrian transportation issues that are important to residents and community partners.
+Public input will help determine how those issues should be addressed in the regional plan.

+More Information

+For the interactive map, survey, and additional information on the plan, scan the QR code or use the link below to our website. https://eciatrans.org/projects/bikepedestrianplan.cfm

+ECIA Staff Contact Dan Fox - dfox@ecia.org || 563.556.4166